whaynes/STCW23/jekyll/_assessments/OICEW-6-1A.md

 <tr><td>

 {% capture behavior %}
-{% do Line up, lineup %} and {% do Start, start %} the fuel oil transfer pump
+{% do lineup, Line up %} and {% do start, Start %} the fuel oil transfer pump
 {% endcapture %}
 {{ behavior | markdownify }}